Commenced 8-14-06 by Ken Wear

 must evidently be activities that intrigue and challenge.
 A researcher must be provided

-for a sabbatical during which he can ponder recent and needed research in his field as
+during which he can ponder recent and needed research in his field as well as consolidate

 Education is the foundation upon which mankind's progress has been pursued, and education